#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-Check the USDA zone map, as planting zones have shifted over the years.
-Zones with higher numbers can plant earlier in the year.
+Check the USDA plant hardiness zone map, as planting zones have shifted slightly through the years.
+Planting zones with higher numbers can plant earlier in the year.
 Increase your odds of successful gardening by choosing plants that are meant for your zone.

 Do I have to harden off my seedlings before planting them outside?